Jorel254/VirusTotalPython/README.md

 # VirusTotalPython

-Implementation of Analyzer of samples with Python and VirusTotal
+Implementation of Analyzer of samples with Python VirusTotal, Viper and Cuckoo